Thomsch/tellina_user_experiment/experiment_design_doc.md

 |__configure        - Bash script that the user can run to start the experiment.
 |                     Sources ./.infrastructure/setup.sh.
 |__file_system/     - The directory that the user will be performing tasks on.
-|  |                  Extracted from files.tar on setup.
+|  |                  Extracted from file_system.tar on setup.
 Removed and
 |  |                  re-extracted on user reset.
 The user will automatically be
 |  |                  changed into this directory when the experiment starts and
 |  |                  on resets.